php-sap/php-sap.github.io/index.md

  connection to SAP, prepare a SAP remote function call, and invoke a SAP remote function call.

-The [common classes and exceptions][common] add logic that is not specific to the underlying PHP module.
+The [common classes and exceptions](common) add logic that is not specific to the underlying PHP module.

 The module specific implementations contain code that is specific to [the underlying PHP-module](php-modules).

-[common]: https://github.com/php-sap/common "Exceptions and abstract classes containing logic for PHP/SAP that is not specific to the underlying PHP module."